AC State Estimation

 After removing bad data, a new estimate can be computed without considering this specific measurement.
 The user has the option to either restart the gaussNewton

 function or proceed directly to the iteration loop.
-However, if the latter option is chosen, using voltages obtained with outlier presence as the starting point could significantly impede algorithm convergence.
-To avoid this undesirable outcome, the user should first establish a new starting point and commence the iteration procedure.
+However, if the latter option is chosen, using voltages obtained with outlier presence as the initial point could significantly impede algorithm convergence.
+To avoid this undesirable outcome, the user should first establish a new initial point and commence the iteration procedure.
 For instance:

 Consequently, we obtain a new solution devoid of the impact of the outlier measurement: